fbpx

 Firstly, What Is Entrepreneurship?

-Entrepreneurship is the process of running a business, and navigating through its attendant risks with the aim of making profit.
+Entrepreneurship is the process of running a business and navigating through its attendant risks with the aim of making a profit.
 Basically, people who come up with business ideas and implement such in ways that seek to generate profit are generally regarded as entrepreneurs.
 They take risks and are determined to succeed

 Entrepreneurship has existed as far back as in the 17th century.
-The first recorded trading act was in 17,000 BC when people exchanged a volcanic glass (obsidian) for food, skins, tools, and other needed items, etc. Apparently, it continued for a long time where people from different tribes traded (exchanged) properties with other tribes.
+The first recorded trading act was in 17,000 BC when people exchanged volcanic glass (obsidian) for food, skins, tools, and other needed items, etc. Apparently, it continued for a long time when people from different tribes traded (exchanged) properties with other tribes.

 Early History Of Entrepreneurship